kns98/BmpTrace/README.md

-Approximate a bmp into shapes with pdf files
+Approximate a bmp into shapes with pdf files using open cv contours